AvisekNaug/5ZoneTestBedControl/README.md

 * <u>Heating Coil Temperature Setpoint of the Air Handling Unit</u>.
 It heats the air whenever the mixed air temperature falls below the setpoint and the building is occupied or in warmup mode.
 The low level controller is PI based.
 This means that in the current set up the coils won't turn on when the building is unoccupied (i.e. at night/after office hours.
 This is an existing feature of the default testbed which we plan to override in a future version.)
 * <u>Heating and Cooling Temperature Setpoints of the individual Terminal Reheat Units/Rooms</u>.
 There are 5 such units.
 The low level controller implemented in those units are deadband controllers.
 They remain turned off as long as the temperature of the room is within those ranges of the set point.

 All these variables can be adjusted by the user of the testbed using the supervisory controller of their choice.
-The user can also choose to control only a certain subste of the controller set points and the rest would be controlled by the Python interface for the testbed using default rules.
+The user can also choose to control only a certain subset of the controller set points and the rest would be controlled by the Python interface for the testbed using default rules.

 ### Observation Space for the testbed: